 But we’re not talking about an investment in the same way that you would buy bonds and stocks in a company.
 Rather, we’re talking about a luxury watch that will increase in value over time and one day be worth far more than the price you bought it for.
 What makes a certain watch a valuable investment and other watches not?
 It’s tough to know for sure, but there are specific models which have always and will always gain value with time.

 At the front of this list is the big brand Rolex.
-It’s fair to say that every Rolex carries some sort of value, but there are definitely those which rise above.
-Since 2012, the Rolex Sky-Dweller has rapidly become a favored watch for buying/selling – particularly evident on Chrono24 – due to the precious metals used and the somewhat different design compared to alternative models.
+It’s fair to say that every Rolex carries some sort of value, such as my personal favorite Air-King, but there are definitely those which rise above.
+Since 2012, the Rolex Sky-Dweller has rapidly become a favored watch for buying/selling – due to the precious metals used and the somewhat different design compared to alternative models.

 However, the Sky-Dweller isn’t the only fabulous Rolex worth investing in, as there are other, equally great models.
 Each one has its own particular advantages and choosing just five was not easy, but that said, these are some of our best selections.

 If you’re looking for a safe bet to invest in then a Rolex Submariner might just be your selection.
 One of the most popular Rolexes currently in production and circulation, the Submariner is a good-looking, extremely durable and very sporty watch.
 It’s got a sleek appearance that makes it suitable to combine with evening wear but it’s also hardy enough to be used for sport – indeed, it stays watertight up to a depth of 300 meters.
 Submariners are one of the most highly coveted watches on resale markets, so it’s likely you can pick them up in most places where secondhand watches get sold.
 It’s worth noting that due to the popularity of this watch, there are a large number of counterfeits on the market; so if you are looking to buy one, always make sure it’s genuine!